avyboy/aresmush/tutorials/templates.md

 Just by editing the text, you can change the template.

 > A note about translations:  AresMUSH is designed to support multiple languages.
 In the  templates you'll mostly see special translation field names rather than raw text.
 For instance:  <%= t('profile.fullname_title') %> instead of "Full Name:".
-You don't need to worry about this when doing your own customizations unless you plan to share them with others.
+You don't need to worry about this when doing your own customizations.

 # Advanced Customization